Who we are

 Louise Arseneault, Professor of Developmental Psychology

-Louise Arseneault’s research focuses on the study of harmful behaviours such as violence and substance dependence, their developmental origins, their inter-connections with mental health, and their consequences for victims.
+Louise Arseneault’s research focuses on the study of harmful behaviours such as violence and substance dependence, their developmental origins, their inter-connections with mental health and their consequences for victims.
 She is taking a developmental approach to investigate how the consequences of violence begin in childhood and persist to mid-life, by studying bullying victimisation and child maltreatment.
 Louise also studies the impact of social relationships including social support, loneliness and social isolation on mental health.
-Her research aims are to answer questions relevant to psychology and psychiatry by harnessing and combining three different research approaches: developmental research, epidemiological methods and genetically sensitive designs.
-Louise’s work incorporates social as well as biological measurements across the lifespan.
+Her research aims are to answer questions relevant to psychology and psychiatry by harnessing and combining three different research approaches: developmental research, epidemiological methods and genetically sensitive designs, incorporating social and biological measurements across the lifespan.

-For five years, Louise was the Economic and Social Research Council (ESRC) Mental Health Leadership Fellow.
-Louise’s role as a Fellow with the ESRC included providing intellectual leadership and strategic advice in the priority area of mental health.
+For five years, Louise was the Economic and Social Research Council (ESRC) Mental Health Leadership Fellow during which she provided intellectual leadership and strategic advice in the priority area of mental health.
 It was a broad agenda including engaging research communities, promoting collaborations, advocating for mental health research, championing the co-design and co-production of research and providing advice to the ESRC and other research councils.
 She provided advice on how social science research can best address the challenges that mental health poses for our society, communities and individuals.

-In 2022-2023, Louise led the Landscaping International Longitudinal Datasets project, funded by the Wellcome Trust and in collaboration with MQ Mental Health Research, the Open Data Institute, the Centre for Global Mental Health and Datamind.
-The Lanscaping project was a worldwide search for longitudinal datasets with potential for transformative mental health research.
+In 2022-2023, Louise led the Landscaping International Longitudinal Datasets project, commissioned by the Wellcome Trust and in collaboration with MQ Mental Health Research, the Open Data Institute, the Centre for Global Mental Health and DATAMIND.
+The Landscaping project involved a worldwide search for longitudinal datasets with potential for transformative mental health research.
+Following its completion, Louise has been leading the subsequent creation and development of the Wellcome-funded Atlas of Longitudinal Datasets platform.

-Malaika joined the team in June 2022 to assist with the expansion of the Catalogue to include new studies and improve its accessibility and usefulness to users beyond mental health researchers.
-Prior to joining the Catalogue, Malaika completed her Bachelor of Science in Global Health and Social Medicine (Neuroscience) at King’s College London.
+Malaika joined the team in June 2022 to assist with expanding the Catalogue to include new studies and improve its accessibility and usefulness to users beyond mental health researchers.
+Before joining the Catalogue, Malaika completed her Bachelor of Science in Global Health and Social Medicine (Neuroscience) at King’s College London.
 She also works on the Transmission of experiences of Racism, Anxiety and Depression in families (TRADE) Project, studying the relationship between parent experiences of racism and child mental health.
 Her research interests include interspecies approaches to medicine, biotechnology and its effects on society, data science and the mental health of populations in low- and middle-income countries.
+Malaika also worked on the Landscaping International Longitudinal Datasets project, focusing on the Africa, Middle East & Asia regions, and now leads the dissemination for the Catalogue alongside working on the formation and development of the Atlas of Longitudinal Datasets.

 Barbara Maughan, Emeritus Professor of Developmental Epidemiology